ansible/awx/.github/triage_replies.md

-## PRs
+## PRs/Issues

 ### Visit our mailing list
-- Hello, your question seems like a good one to ask on our mailing list at https://groups.google.com/g/awx-project.
-You can also join #ansible-awx on https://libera.chat/ and ask your question there.
+- Hello, this appears to be less of a bug report or feature request and more of a question.
+Could you please ask this on our mailing list?
+See https://github.com/ansible/awx/#get-involved for information for ways to connect with us.

 ### Denied Submission